syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 And that's it!
 Promise installed!

-However, if you look closely, the Kratix controller should be complaining:
+However, if you look closely, the Kratix controller will be complaining:

 ```shell-session
 $ kubectl --context kind-platform --namespace kratix-platform-system \